Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Related Work

-There are studies related to our work in terms of applying image generative models, such as Generative Adversarial Networks (GANs)~\citep{esser2021taming, karras2020styleganv2} or diffusion models~\citep{ho2020denoising, song2021denoising, dhariwal2021diffusion}, to semantic segmentation~\citep{li2022bigdatasetgan,baranchuk2022ddpmseg, tritrong2022repurposing}.
-For the use of GANs, a straightforward approach is to synthesise images and their corresponding semantic maps to train a segmentation network~\citep{li2022bigdatasetgan}.
-For the diffusion-based approach~\citep{tritrong2022repurposing}, the segmentation is proceeded by training of a generative model on datasets with limited vocabulary.
-A small number of hand-annotated examples per category are then utilised to classify learnt representations into semantic regions.

-A generative model itself can also be employed for segmentation.
-For instance, the DDPMSeg, proposed by~\citep{baranchuk2022ddpmseg}, was built upon the denoising diffusion probabilistic model (DDPM)~\citep{ho2020denoising} to learn a feature map for an input image.
-This feature map was then passed to a pixel classifier to perform semantic/part segmentation.
-Recently, \citep{xu2023odise} utilised intermediate representations of a diffusion model as input for a segmentation model.
-These intermediate representations contain substantial semantic information about both pre-defined object categories and possibly new ones, given that the text encoder used to generate implicit captions had been trained with open-vocabulary.
-This approach has made a new capacity for generative models, i.e., image generation-driven representation learning.
-In our work, intermediate representations of a generative model are learnt to correlate with high-level semantic concepts (e.g., the presence of an object in an input image).
+Many studies are related to our work in terms of applying image generative models, such as Generative Adversarial Networks (GANs)~\citep{esser2021taming, karras2020styleganv2} or diffusion models~\citep{ho2020denoising, song2021denoising, dhariwal2021diffusion}, to semantic segmentation~\citep{li2022bigdatasetgan,baranchuk2022ddpmseg, tritrong2022repurposing}.
+For GANs, a straightforward approach is to synthesise images and their corresponding semantic maps to train a segmentation network~\citep{li2022bigdatasetgan}. ~\citep{tritrong2022repurposing}, segmentation is performed by training a generative model on datasets with a limited vocabulary.
+For example, ~\citep{baranchuk2022ddpmseg} proposed a diffusion-based framework, named DDPMSeg, based on the denoising diffusion probabilistic model (DDPM)~\citep{ho2020denoising} to learn a feature map for an input image.
+The feature map was then passed to a pixel classifier to perform semantic or part segmentation.
+A few hand-annotated examples per category are then utilised to classify learnt representations into semantic regions.
+Similarly, \cite{xu2023odise} showed that pre-trained representations in diffusion models can be utilised for open-vocabulary segmentation in the wild.
+Their insights suggest that internal representations learnt by diffusion models can well correlate with high- and mid-level semantic concepts that can be described in language, addressing the lack of spatial and relational understanding in traditional open-vocabulary segmentation.
+Therefore, their approach introduces a new capacity for generative models, \eg, image generation-driven representation learning.
+However, while promising as a practical tool, we found that diffusion-based pre-trained representations are not designed to tackle camouflaging effects, even though the intermediate representations of a generative model can be trained to capture high-level semantic concepts (\eg, the presence of an object in an input image) under specific feature constraints.

-\subsection{Open-vocabulary detection and segmentation}
+\subsection{Open-Vocabulary Detection and Segmentation}